Nick Richardson sings, acts, and dances.

 He tries to stay busy and positive, especially during a pandemic.

 As a performer, Nick’s work spans musical theatre, opera, and film.
 He also has experience devising original works.
-He has performed with Zeiders American Dream Theater, Virginia Musical Theatre, and community theaters.
+He has performed with Virginia Opera, Zeiders American Dream Theater, Virginia Musical Theatre, and community theaters.
 Most recently, he was part of the ensemble/dancer in The Sound of Music with Virginia Arts Festival/Virginia Opera.

 Nick performed in 11 opera productions while a student at Florida State University, including the academic premiere of Prince of Players by Carlisle Floyd and a new arrangement of The Three Feathers by Lori Laitman.
 He studied voice with mezzo-soprano Phyllis Pancella.

 Nick will return to The Glimmerglass Festival this summer (2022) as Assistant Dramaturg/Assistant Titles Supervisor.
-He was the Assistant Dramaturg and Titles Operator for The Glimmerglass Festival’s 2021 season, “Glimmerglass on the Grass.”
+He was the Assistant Dramaturg and Titles Operator for Glimmerglass’s unprecedented 2021 season, “Glimmerglass on the Grass.”
 He continues to write content for their publications.

 He started at Glimmerglass as the Titles/Dramaturgy Intern in 2019, which included the world premiere of Blue by Jeanine Tesori and Tazewell Thompson.
 Following that internship, Nick translated and designed the supertitles for Daniel Catán’s Il Postino, a co-production between Virginia Opera, Opera Southwest, and Chicago Opera Theatre.
 These titles were also used at Opera Santa Barbara.
-Nick also designed and operated the titles for Virginia Opera’s production of Tosca.
+Nick also designed and operated the titles for Virginia Opera’s 2019 production of Tosca.